Leody Taveras Player Props: Rangers vs. Nationals

 Leody Taveras At The Plate

-- Taveras has an RBI in 23 of 73 games this season, with multiple RBI in 10 of them.
-He has also driven home three or more of his team's runs in six contests.
+- In 31.1% of his games this season, Taveras has had at least one RBI.
+He's picked up more than one in 13.5% and driven in three or more of his team's runs in six contests.

-- He has scored in 32 of 73 games this year, and more than once 10 times.
+- In 32 of 74 games this season, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.